JamHil12/Formula1_Strategy_Model/README.md

 | ------------ | ----------- |
 | download | In here are all the Python files needed to call the Ergast API and store the results into Google BigQuery. |
 | modelling | In here are all the Python files needed to call the optimal strategy models, plot laptimes and perform grid search optimisation across different modelling parameters. |

+## Permissions for personal or business use
+Whilst appreciating that this repository is public, please ask the original developer's permission (user: JamHil12) before:
+* copying this repository, either for personal or for business use.
+* editing the files in this repository